logo

 dooted line

-Icon image Goal (Profit Target)
+Icon image Profit Target)

 Why?
 Shows that you can generate profits sustainably with the given risk.